AngangGuo/blog/content/posts/2021/Windows OOBE.md

 update driver, search Windows Update, the driver will be installed automatically from `Windows Update`.

 You may need to restart windows by using the above command for the update to take effect.

-You may need to repeat the above steps for other unknown devices.
+Repeat the above steps for other unknown devices.

+Note:
+For my Asus UX325EA-DS51 laptop, all the drivers will be installed automatically by `Windows Update`.
+I need to click `Check for Update` three times until all the driver can be installed.

 ### How to run Sysprep by using command line?
 From command line: